-But New Yorkers are mostly mean because their rent is too high, so nazo went back to the west coast and finished his MFA.
+But New Yorkers are mostly mean, so nazo went back to the West Coast and finished his MFA.
 Like most musicians fresh out of college, nazo had no direction in life until he got hit by a car.
 This caused him an ear injury that put his performance days to rest.

 However, nazo is a Christian and believes that God uses all things for good.
 So after taking a break from music and learning how to trust in God, he was introduced to the world of Orthodox Hymnology and fell totally in love with it.
 His hymns have been met with great acclaim and he continues to be commissioned by Churches and Monasteries across the U.S. He released an album of new Orthodox Hymns in 2017 called Luxari which has been called the best CD ever.
 Check out these quotes: